-A. The advertiser shall, within 15 business days after receipt of the complaint, submit its written response that provides substantiation for any advertising claims or representations challenged, any objections it may have to the proceedings on jurisdictional grounds, as defined in Sections 2.1(C)(1), together with copies of all advertising, in any medium, that is related to the campaign that includes the challenged advertising, through NAD's online portal (https://portal.bbbnp.org/).
-A hard copy of the advertiser's submission need only be mailed to NAD upon request.
+A. The advertiser shall, within 15 business days after receipt of the complaint, submit its written response that provides substantiation for any advertising claims or representations challenged, any objection s it may have to the proceedings on jurisdictional grounds, as defined in Sections 2.1(C)(1), together with copies of all advertising, in any medium, that is related to the campaign that includes the challenged advertising, through NAD's online portal (https://portal.bbbnp.org/).
 In standard track cases, where the advertiser's written response to the challenger has redacted confidential material, the advertiser shall include, as a separate exhibit, a comprehensive summary of the redacted information in the manner set forth in Section 2.1(G)(4) above.